andisheh-partovi/MIMIC-IV-Benchmark/readme.md

 So run main.py to build '../erVisits' folder by breaking stays by subjects and extracting labels.
 After extracting labels and building labeled data run configgen.ipynb and and set parameters and run main.py again to continue based on config.yml.

+Label extraction will be performed at the beginning of the running program, building '../erVisits' folder by breaking data by subjects.
+After running the first time there is no need to do it again as the labeled data folder exists for next running and will not run twice unless you remove ../generate_dataset/erVisits folder.

 For running the program find the main python file:  ../generate_dataset/main.py and run:
 ```